PackeTsar/meraki-cli/COMMAND_GUIDE.md

 ##### Arguments
 - `--networkId` (string): Network ID
 - `--size` (string): The size of the vMX you claim.
-It can be one of: small, medium, large, 100
+It can be one of: small, medium, large, xlarge, 100

 ##### Example: